archermarx/TinyTOML/README.md

 ## Installation

-To install, just download the files from this repository and add the two source files to your fortran source directory.
+To install, just download the files from this repository and add the source file to your Fortran project's source directory.
 Compile using your build system of choice.

 A sample Makefile is provided for building the example code.
 Clone the repository and run `make`.
 To run the example program, type